-Buffy the Vampire Slayer featured a number of double entendres based around Kendra's pet name for her favorite stake, "Mr. Pointy".
+The show featured a number of double entendres based around Kendra's pet name for her favorite stake, "Mr. Pointy".

 Depending on who you ask, this was either this trope or Accidental Innuendo.
 In Season 8, after Xander is forced to ride Centaurette Dawn (causing her to get soaking wet), this exchange happens: